jiangsheng/jiangsheng.github.io/docs/blogs/2011/bug-in-security-update-for-visual-c-redistributable-package-april-12-2011-causes-program-error-on-windows-2000.rst

 Microsoft download center page, but nonetheless those who develop software using Visual  C++ 2005 and Visual  C++ 2008, two currently supported products, would still not able to support Windows 2000 users after this update (KB2467174  and KB2467175).

+Microsoft already
+`withdrawn the update to fix this issue <http://forum.avast.com/index.php?topic=76351.0>`__.
+On April 21, 2001, Microsoft re-released the update, and made only a `detection change <http://www.microsoft.com/technet/security/bulletin/ms11-025.mspx>`__, means the update won't be offered to Windows 2000 again.

+Suggestion to
-Microsoft already `withdrawn the update to fix this issue <http://forum.avast.com/index.php?topic=76351.0>`__.
-On April 21, 2001, Microsoft rereleased the update, and made only a `detection change <http://www.microsoft.com/technet/security/bulletin/ms11-025.mspx>`__, means the update won't be offered to Windows 2000 again.
-Suggestion to end users and `software developers <http://en.wikipedia.org/wiki/Software_developer>`__ who already installed the update on Windows 2000: Uninstall the April 12, 2011 updates, remove leftovers mentioned in the KB articles identified by the updates and install the ATL security update versions (search in download.microsoft.com to get those updates) for now.
-Suggestion to software developers: Call
+end users and `software
+developers <http://en.wikipedia.org/wiki/Software_developer>`__ who
+already installed the update on Windows 2000: Uninstall the April 12, 2011 updates, remove leftovers mentioned in the KB articles identified by the updates and install the ATL security update versions (search in download.microsoft.com to get those updates) for now.

+Suggestion to
+software developers: Call
 `SetSearchPathMode <http://msdn.microsoft.com/en-us/library/dd266735(v=vs.85).aspx>`__
 to turn on the safe dll searching mode at the beginning of the app, and